MNaushad97/movieFlix97/README.md

 - loading movies of previous year when user scrolls up  (logic commented / removed )

-> Encountered scroll jitter issues when trying to load the previous year's movie list.
+> Encountered scroll jump issues while trying to load the previous year's movie list.
 To ensure a smoother and more responsive user experience had to optimize the code by streamlining certain logic and reducing unnecessary computations related to the movie list retrieval and rendering.

 **used React + React Virtuoso + CSS**